Aslaan001/CIS_Problems/Running Treasure Target/problem.md

 ## Description

-You have a trail of treasure spots represented as a sequence of numbers.
+You have a trail of treasure spots represented as a sequence of numbers in the form of an array

 Each number tells you how much treasure (positive) or trap (negative) you collect at that step.

 You are given a `target` value, which represents the amount of treasure you aim to collect.